Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

     Yes.
 You can delegate to multiple validators but an account can only have one delegation.
 To delegate to multiple validators, you need multiple accounts.

+.. dropdown:: How can I see what commission rates a staking pool has?
+And how can I be notified that a pool is changing commission rates?

+    To see the commission rates in the pools, go to the Staking page on `CCDScan`_.
+You can sort the pools by commission rates.
+If you want to be notified about commission rate changes, sign up for the e-mail notification service on CCDScan (with more info to come once the service is built.)

+    If you are unsatisfied with the commission in your current staking pool you can :ref:`move your stake to another pool or to passive delegation<update-delegation>`, or :ref:`stop the delegation<remove-delegation>`.

 .. dropdown:: Can I move from one staking pool to another without having to wait for the next pay day?

     Changes to the pools take effect every 24 hours.
 So increasing the stake, moving the stake between pools or between :term:`passive delegation` and a staking pool all take effect at the next :term:`pay day`.